Best Credit Cards of 2025

 You should choose a balance transfer credit card with the longest 0% APR if you need some time to pay off debt without worrying about interest charges for a while.

-4. Credit cards for building credit
+4. Credit cards to build credit

 Credit cards for building credit are designed to help you build your credit history and improve your credit score if you have fair credit, bad credit, or no credit.
 Just about any credit card can help you build your credit, but you likely won't qualify for all types of cards if you have little or no credit history.